Education

 Urban Corps Charter School

-Corpsmembers participate in remote and on-campus activities with our community college partners, including college tours, special events, and taking classes.
-Classes can be for earned community college credits or certificates of completion.
+Corpsmembers participate in remote and on-campus activities, including college and university tours, special events, and taking classes.
+Classes can be for earned academic credits or certificates of completion.

 Course availability varies from center to center, based upon offerings from the local community college in the center’s area.
 From time-to-time, courses are made available statewide at a residential center.

-- 247 Corpsmembers completed Cuesta College Conservation Awareness — non-credit online course
+- Cuesta College Conservation Awareness noncredit online course

-- 102 Corpsmembers completed the 200-hour Utility Line Clearance Arborist Training
+- 200-hour Utility Line Clearance training and/or Pre-Inspector Arborist training

-The CCC’s Core Training program provides Corpsmembers with the knowledge and skills they need to be successful in the CCC and beyond.
+The CCC’s Corpsmember Development training program provides Corpsmembers with the knowledge and skills they need to be successful in the CCC and beyond.

 Initial Entry Training